 Set S.M.A.R.T.E.R Goals

-Before you start putting any plans into place, you need to think about your goals.
+Before you start putting any marketing plans into place, you need to think about your goals.
 In a time of crisis like the coronavirus pandemic, you may need to pivot and focus more on growing your audience then converting your audience so your goals should help you accomplish that.
 Rather than increasing sales, you may need to think about what you want your audience to come away from this crisis period remembering your organization for.
 What can you do to speak to our current situation and stay top of mind with your customers?
 How can you engage with them to show them you care and will be here when everything is over?

 If you’re not sure where to start, a S.W.O.T. analysis is a great place to begin.
 By taking the time to list out your strengths, weaknesses, opportunities, and threats, you can take stock of where you’re currently at and come up with a vision based on your current reality.
 Ask yourself questions like: